Types of Dryer Plugs: How to Replace Your Dryer Cord

 Opt for a magnetic screwdriver to keep hold of the screws and help prevent the risk of dropping them in the back of the dryer.

-Remove the screws from the strain relief fitting—the fitting that secures the power cord to the dryer.
+Loosen the screws from the strain relief fitting—the fitting that secures the power cord to the dryer.
+Remove the power cord from the dryer.

-After the power cord is removed, disconnect the neutral wire from the ground screw.
-The neutral wire will likely be white and under the center screw of the electrical terminal.
+After unscrewing each wire from its respective terminal, carefully pull the cord through the strain relief.
+Then, proceed to disconnect the neutral wire from the ground screw.
+You’ll typically find the neutral wire, which is often white, under the center screw of the electrical terminal.

 Step 4: Connect the 4-Prong Power Cord